 Roast the peppers by placing the sliced peppers, cut side down, on an oven safe baking sheet lined with tin foil.
 Broil on high until their skins are charred and blackened.
 Remove from the oven, place the peppers in a covered bowl or wrap in more tin foil to steam.
 Once cool enough to handle, peel the skin and discard.
 Chop and set aside.

 In a large bowl, combine the cucumbers, scallions, roasted red peppers, mint, dill, parsley, rinsed and drained chickpeas, drizzle of honey, salt and pepper.
 Add a couple of good drizzles of olive oil and a squeeze or two from a juicy lemon.
 Toss and taste.
 Adjust salt, lemon and olive oil.
-Stir in either the cooked bulgur, the cooked quinoa or the cooked freekeh.
+Stir in either the cooked quinoa.
 Taste again to adjust seasonings.
 Serve with suggestions and enjoy.